How the DeliverySafe Lockable Package Box was Born

 The Problems: Weather, Spoilage, Theft, Inconvenience

-A few years ago, all four of the DeliverySafe founders were in very similar situations--all living busy lives, juggling work and family.
+A few years ago, all three of the DeliverySafe founders were in very similar situations--all living busy lives, juggling work and family.
 To save time and money, each one was taking advantage of the modern convenience that is home delivery.
 From clothes, books and stuff for the kids to meal kits and groceries, they were each getting numerous deliveries a week.

 With so many packages being delivered, each founder started having issues.